-Authenticated DH KAP 1
+Authenticated KAP with RSA

-Parameter values sent by Alice are included in brackets [ ] and must be entered in the corresponding input fields.
+Parameter values sent by Alice are included in brackets [ ] and must NOT be entered in the corresponding input fields.

 The following functions are used in the protocol: